belluzj/luajit/luajit.md

 tagline: LuaJIT binary
 ---

+## Overview

+LuaJIT binary.

 ## Build Notes

 Makefile was modified to build with `-msse -msse2` (not enabled by default).

-For Windows, LUA_PATH and LUA_CPATH were changed from the default:
+## MODULE PATHS

+### On Windows

-`..\..\?.lua;..\..\?\init.lua` was added to LUA_PATH in luaconf.h.
+`!\..\..\?.lua;!\..\..\?\init.lua` was added to the default package.path in luaconf.h.
-This allows require(<any-luapower-module>) regardless of what the current directory is.
+This allows `require` to find luapower modules regardless of what the current directory is, without any additional setup.

+The default `package.cpath` was also modified from `!\?.dll` to `!\clib\?.dll`.
+This allows luapower.lua to distinguish Lua/C modules from other dll dependencies.

+> Windows looks for dlls in the directory of the executable first, and that's where all the non-module dlls are, so independence from system libraries is assured by default.

+### On Linux

+In Linux, luajit is a shell wrapper script that sets LD_LIBRARY_PATH, LUA_PATH and LUA_CPATH to acheive the same effect and assure independence from system libraries.

+### Going further

-This only solves the problem of finding luapower modules independent of current directory.
+The above only solves the problem of finding luapower modules.
+To find other files, like media files, etc. relative to the directory of the running script, use [glue.bin].
-To find your app modules too independent of current directory you could use lua-find-bin and lua-lib from github.com/davidm (put them into the luapower directory to avoid the obvious chicken/egg problem).

-LUA_CPATH was also modified from `!\?.dll` to `!\clib\?.dll` (this is to allow luapower.lua to find C Lua modules separate from other dll files that are not C Lua modules).
+To add more paths to package.path and package.cpath use [glue.luapath] and [glue.cpath].

+[glue.bin]:     glue.html#bin
+[glue.luapath]: glue.html#luapath
+[glue.cpath]:   glue.html#cpath